 The insect first bites and sucks up the blood of a person suffering from some particular disease, and later, while biting a healthy person, injects some of its saliva into his blood and so infects him with the disease germs.
 Examples of these are the Anopheles mosquito, a kind of mosquito found in swampy areas, chiefly in tropical countries, which conveys malaria; the tsetse fly of equatorial Africa, which transmits the terrible disease called sleeping sickness; the louse, which conveys the virus of typhus; and the rat-flea, which carries the bacillus of bubonic plague.
 Fortunately, ordinary fleas do not infest rats and so do not carry the disease.

 There is a difference between stinging and biting insects.
 The wasp and the bee carry a sting at the tip of the tail.
 This is connected with a gland containing poison and is a weapon, having nothing to do with the insect’s feeding.
 In action it works exactly like the doctor’s hypodermic syringe; the sting, like a little hollow needle, pierces the skin and some of the poison is injected.

 Unlike that of a wasp, the sting of a bee is barbed and can only with difficulty be pulled out of the victim’s skin.
-For this reason bees often leave their stings behind them in the wound they have made, but the injury resulting from tearing of the sting out of the bee is so severe that it soon dies.
+For this reason, bees often leave their stings behind them in the wound they have made, but the injury resulting from the tearing of the sting out of the bee is so severe that it soon dies after.

 Other insects which bite in this way are biting flies, such as horse-flies, midges and the tsetse fly; bugs, like the bed-bug; and fleas.
 Only biting insects carry and transmit disease, never stinging ones.